jamesmart77/PTA-Planner/README.md

 # To Launch Unit Testing
 1. pull latest repo from master in github
-2. `npm install` will install mocha from package.json
+2. `npm install` will install mocha and proxyrequire from package.json
-3. `npm test` will run all unit tests automatically The unit test files are stored (and must be stored) in project root/test (i.e. EVENT-MONSTER/test) Each file is named exactly the same as the file it tests for transparency e.g. test/routes.js ---> tests the routes as per routes/route.js All files in test directory are run each time `npm test` is run from command line, as per standard practice.
+3. `npm test` will run all unit tests automatically The unit test files are stored (and must be stored) in project root/test (i.e. EVENT-MONSTER/test)

-A sample test file is test/sample-test.js
+Each file is named exactly the same as the file it tests for transparency as per standard practice e.g. test/api.js ---> tests the routes in file routes/api.js test/events.js ---> tests the 'creation of an event' in the DB table events - more acceptance test than unit test test/sample-test.js ---> A sample test file with boilerplate code
+All files in test directory are run each time `npm test` is run from command line, as per standard practice.
+All lines are explained as Unit Testing s complicated enough but testing express is another layer of complicated!